List of Linux adopters: Education

 Linux is often used in technical disciplines at universities and research centres.
-This is due to several factors, including that linux scales to run on very large systems that small home computer operating systems cannot.
+This is due to several factors, including that Linux scales to run on very large systems that small home computer operating systems cannot.
 Rarely are 'license costs' or cost of software issues.
-The U.S. department of defense uses Linux on its supercomputers because of security, stability and scalability.
-The U.S. Department of defense can afford licenses from anyone and doesn't really worry about the cost.
+The U.S. Department of Defense (DoD) uses Linux on its supercomputers because of security, stability, and scalability.
+The DoD can afford licenses from anyone and doesn't worry about the cost.
 To some extent, technical competence of computer science and software engineering academics is also a contributor, as is stability, maintainability, and upgradability.
 IBM ran an advertising campaign entitled "Linux is Education" featuring a young boy who was supposed to be "Linux".

-Examples of large scale adoption of Linux in education include the following:
+Examples of large-scale adoption of Linux in education include the following: